friflo/Friflo.Json.Fliox/Engine/README.md

 ### Add signal handlers to an entity

-Similar to event are `Signal`'s.
+`Signal`s are similar to events.
 They are used to send and receive custom events on entity level in an application.
 They have the same characteristics as events described in the section above.

 ```csharp